AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 **Experience Decisioning**

-From beta to LA, the following improvements have been added:
+From beta to this release, the following improvements have been added:

-* **Experience Decisioning + Code-based experiences (LA)**: You can now leverage the Experience decisioning feature to use decision items in your code-based campaigns.
+* **Experience Decisioning + Code-based experiences (LA)** - You can now leverage the Experience decisioning feature to use decision items in your code-based campaigns.
 Note: The Code-based experience channel and Experience decisioning are not available for organizations that have purchased the Adobe Healthcare Shield and Privacy and Security Shield add-on offerings.
 [Read more](../code-based/get-started-code-based.md)
-* You can now leverage context data from Adobe Experience Platform in your decision rules and rankign formulas.
+* **Context data** - You can now leverage context data from Adobe Experience Platform in your decision rules and rankign formulas.
 [Read more](../experience-decisioning/context-data.md)
-* A new "Manage Experience decisions" permission is now available for the Decision Management resource.
+* **New permission** - A new 'Manage Experience decisions' permission is now available for the Decision Management resource.
 It allows you to manage rights related to Experience Decisioning.
 [Read more](../experience-decisioning/gs-experience-decisioning.md)
-* You can now add multiple capping rules for a given decision item in Experience Decisioning.
+* **Capping rules** - You can now add multiple capping rules for a given decision item in Experience Decisioning.
 This allows you to increase the level of control over the way offers are sent.
 [Read more](../experience-decisioning/items.md#capping)
-* You can now create custom reporting dashboards of Experience Decisioning campaigns using [!DNL Customer Journey Analytics].
+* **Reporting** - You can now create custom reporting dashboards of Experience Decisioning campaigns using [!DNL Customer Journey Analytics].
 [Read more](../experience-decisioning/cja-reporting.md)

-**Offer Decisioning**
+**Decision Management**

 * **Multi-rule support** - You can now add up to 10 capping rules for a given offer in Decision Management.
 This allows you to increase the level of control over the way offers are sent.
 * **Audits** - The **Change log** tab allowing you to see all the changes that have been made to an offer or a decision has been removed.
 Changes related to offers and decisions can now be seen in the **Audits** menu.